Machine learning is the future of marketing, but what can you do today to apply it and get an edge over your competitors?

 Analytics is everywhere – from Google to SEMRUSH, marketers use analytics to inform everything they do.
 Machine learning is pushing the boundaries, allowing analytic software to compile smart observations from large data sets at lightning speed and in real time.

 One of the most powerful and commercially available analytics engines employing machine learning is IBM Watson.
 Watson is the AI supercomputer behind a lot of groundbreaking software being developed by marketers.
-Depending what you need Watson for, you can have access to this powerful data analysis and visualization software for a small monthly subscription fee.
+Depending what you need Watson for, you can have access to this powerful data analysis and visualisation software for a small monthly subscription fee.

 Below are some examples of companies using IBM Watson to inform their marketing decisions.